tanin47/embeddable-java-web-framework/README.md

 The main selling point of EJWF is that it comes with productive and useful conventions and libraries such as:

 1. Support Typescripts + Svelte + Tailwind + DaisyUI with Hot-Reload Module (HMR).
-2. Support hot-reloading Java through the plugin sbt-revolver.
-3. Support packaging a fat JAR with [shading](https://stackoverflow.com/questions/13620281/what-is-the-maven-shade-plugin-used-for-and-why-would-you-want-to-relocate-java).
+2. Support packaging a fat JAR with [shading](https://stackoverflow.com/questions/13620281/what-is-the-maven-shade-plugin-used-for-and-why-would-you-want-to-relocate-java).
    The JAR is 350KB in size, has *zero* external dependencies, and eliminates any potential dependency conflict when embedding into another JVM system.
-4. Avoid Java reflection and magic.
+3. Avoid Java reflection and magic.
 This is largely a feature of [Minum](https://github.com/byronka/minum).
 Any potential runtime errors and conflicts are minimized, which is important when embedding into a larger system.
-5. Browser tests are setup and ready to go.
+4. Browser tests are setup and ready to go.
+5. Github actions for testing, code coverage reporting, and publishing have been implemented.

 In contrast, most of the lightweight web frameworks focus on being a bare metal web server serving HTML and JSON.
 They don't provide support for any frontend framework like React or Svelte; you would have to do it yourself.
 This is exactly what EJWF provides.

-Initially, EJWF was built as a foundation for [Backdoor](https://github.com/tanin47/backdoor), an embeddable sidecar-style JVM-based database administration tool, where you can embed it into your larger application like SpringBoot or PlayFramework.
+Initially, EJWF was built as a foundation for [embeddable-java-web-framework](https://github.com/tanin47/embeddable-java-web-framework), a self-hosted database querying and editing tool, where you can embed it into your larger application like SpringBoot or PlayFramework.

 How to develop